Event

 The Summer Party

-Bringing together leaders and enthusiasts across art, architecture, design, fashion, philanthropy, and beyond, The Glass House Summer Party invites guests to explore the landmark grounds while enjoying curated food and drink, live performances, and a silent auction featuring contemporary art and one-of-a-kind experiences.
+Bringing together a community of leaders and enthusiasts across art, architecture, design, fashion, philanthropy, and beyond, The Glass House Summer Party invites guests to explore the landmark grounds while enjoying curated food and drink, live performances, and a silent auction featuring contemporary art and one-of-a-kind experiences.
 The afternoon offers moments of connection, creativity, and celebration in a setting that continues to inspire.

 Saturday, June 6, 2026